 A five-part online series for funders on grassroots movements, international solidarity, and the climate crisis.

 The world is changing rapidly due to climate disruption, and that’s not going to stop.
-But the direction and impact of those changes is still up for grabs.
+But the direction and impact of those changes are still up for grabs.
 What role does philanthropy play in supporting action towards justice, collective health, and sustainability?

-The CLIMA Fund organized Round II of our Underpinning Stories Dialogue Series The End of the World as We Know It?: International Solidarity in the Climate Crisis from April to August 2020.
+The CLIMA Fund organized Round II of our Underpinning Stories Dialogue Series, The End of the World as We Know It?: International Solidarity in the Climate Crisis, from April to August 2020.

 Co-Sponsors: